 I hope you find this article informative and helpful.

 STAY ALERT, STAY AT A DISTANCE, STAY CLEAN AND STAY STRONG.

 I shall pray for your safe travel.

 Disclaimer: The content provided by The Artmired is for general informational purposes only.
-The purpose of the blog is to share my lockdown travel experience and to offer a little guidance along the way.
-All information on the Site is provided in good faith, however, we make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability or completeness of any information on the Site.
-Under no circumstance shall we have any liability to you for any loss or damage of any kind incurred as a result of the use of the site or reliance on any information provided on the site.
+The blog’s purpose is to share my lockdown travel experience and offer a little guidance along the way.
+All information on the Site is provided in good faith; however, we make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability or completeness of any information on the Site.
+Under no circumstance shall we have any liability to you for any loss or damage of any kind incurred due to the use of the site or reliance on any information provided on the site.
 Your use of the site and your reliance on any information on the site is solely at your own risk.
-If you are seeking a professional opinion on how you should travel during the lockdown, please consult a professional.
+If you seek a professional opinion on how you should travel during the lockdown, please consult a professional.